| << Previous | Index | Next >> | |

 The number of arguments in a macro call must match the number of parameters in the macro definition.
 An empty parameter list is allowed, but the macro call must have an empty argument list.
 Macros are restricted to 32 parameters and 126 nested calls.
 A macro or parameter name must conform to the same requirements as any other C name.
 The C language does not perform macro replacement inside string literals or character constants, comments, or within a

-directive.A macro definition remains in effect unless removed by an
+#definedirective.A macro definition remains in effect unless removed by an

-, a warning will appear and the original definition will remain in effect.4.6 Numbers
+#undefdirective.
+If an attempt is made to redefine a macro without using#undef, a warning will appear and the original definition will remain in effect.4.6 Numbers

 Numbers are constant values and are formed from digits, possibly a decimal point, and possibly the letters